 The same thing applies to your cybersecurity.
 Although you might have the best firewalls, anti-malware, and other security in place, if someone “opens the door from the inside,” it’s very easy for cybercriminals to gain access to your data and records.
 This is known as an insider threat.

-Let’s take a closer look at how to detect insider threats plus what we can do to prevent them.
+Let’s take a closer look at what is an insider threat, how to detect insider threats plus what we can do to prevent them.

 What is an insider threat?